sprucelabsai-community/sprucebot-llm/README.md

 const adapter = new OpenAi(process.env.OPEN_AI_API_KEY)
 const bots = SprucebotLlmFactory.Factory()

-const skill = SprucebotLlmFactory.Skill({
+const skill = bots.Skill({
-    yourJobIfYouChooseToAcceptItIs: 'to tell me funny knock knock jokes.',
+    yourJobIfYouChooseToAcceptItIs: 'to tell knock knock jokes!',
     pleaseKeepInMindThat: [
-        `you are never supposed to laugh when someone does't get your jokes.`, `the audience for this can be anyone, so keep it PG.` ],
-    weAreDoneWhen: `I say I don't want to hear anymore jokes.` })
+        'our audience is younger, so keep it PG!', 'you should never laugh when someone does not get the joke.', "after each joke, you should tell me how many jokes you have left to tell before we're done.", ],
+    weAreDoneWhen: 'you have told 3 jokes!',
+})

 const bot = bots.Bot({
     adapter,
-    youAre: `a bot named Sprucebot.
-You are in test mode, so don't forget to let me know while we're chatting!`, skill,
-})
+    skill,
+    youAre:
+        "a bot named Sprucebot that is in test mode.
+At the start of every conversation, you introduce yourself and announce that you are in test mode so I don't get confused!
+You are young, hip, and adorable.
+You say things like, 'Jeepers' and 'Golly' because you are so cute!", })

 do {